Updated: May 10, 2022

 Listings of Japan’s museums, galleries, photo salons, and other exhibition spaces (such as department stores) which hold photography or camera exhibitions regularly or occasionally.

-For the Tokyo area, Tokyo Art Beat provides an excellent list of photo exhibition museums, galleries, and other spaces.
+Centering on the Tokyo area, Tokyo Art Beat provides excellent listings of current exhibitions at photo exhibition museums, galleries, and other spaces.

 What types of photo exhibition spaces are there in Japan?